 In February 2011, the Company entered into a contract with BARDA for the advanced development of TEMBEXA as a medical countermeasure in the event of a smallpox release.
 Under the contract, the Company received \$72.5 million in expense reimbursement and \$4.6 million in fees over the performance of one base segment and four option segments.
 Exercise of each option segment was solely at the discretion of BARDA.
 The Company assessed the services in accordance with the authoritative guidance and concluded that there was a potential of five separate contracts (one base segment and four option segments) within this agreement, each of which had a single performance obligation.
 All option segments (one through four) were exercised, as well as the base segment.
-The transaction price for each segment, based on the transaction price as defined in each segment contract, was allocated to the single performance obligation for each contract.
-The transaction price was recognized over time by measuring the progress toward complete satisfaction of the performance obligation.
+The transaction price for each segment, based on the transaction price as defined in each segment contract, was allocated to the single performance obligation.
 For reimbursable expenses, this occurred as qualifying research activities were conducted based on invoices from company vendors.
 For the fixed fee, the progress toward complete satisfaction was estimated based on the costs incurred to date relative to the total estimated costs per the terms of each contract.
 The Company typically invoiced BARDA monthly as costs were incurred.
 Any amounts received in advance of performance were recorded as deferred revenue until earned.
-The base segment and first option segment were completed prior to adoption of ASC 606.
+The base segment and first option segment was completed prior to adoption of ASC 606.
 The second and third option segments were completed on August 20, 2020.
 The fourth option segment was completed on September 1, 2021 and the contract has expired in accordance with its terms.